Skip to main content

 Founder and President, Ventilation Innovation

-J. Daniel Stinnette has almost three decades of experience measuring, modeling, designing and optimising ventilation systems for underground environments for a variety of clients and industries.
-He has designed and led training workshops for clients around the world on diverse topics related to mine ventilation.
-He is licensed as a Professional Engineer in the Commonwealth of Virginia and the State of Colorado and the author of many papers on topics related to underground ventilation.
-He currently leads Ventilation Innovation, a consulting company dedicated to the safe and efficient operation of underground mines and facilities around the world.
+J. Daniel Stinnette has almost three decades of experience measuring, modelling, designing, and optimising ventilation systems for underground environments across a variety of clients and industries.
+He holds a BSc in Mining Engineering from Virginia Tech and a MASc in Mining Engineering from Queen’s University.
+He has designed and led training workshops for clients around the world and is the author of many papers on topics related to underground ventilation.
+He is licensed as a Professional Engineer in Virginia and Colorado.

 Digital credentials